 Belfast offers miles of cycle lanes taking you through the city and to the leafy suburbs beyond.
 Follow the Maritime Mile along the historic waterfront in the Titanic Quarter, or explore east Belfast by bike on the traffic-free Connswater Greenway and Comber Greenway.

 If you need some wheels, there are Belfast Bikes available for public hire at over 40 docking stations around Belfast.
-You can register as a casual user or annual subscriber from £5 and the first 30 minutes of each trip is free.
+Take advantage of more than 300 bikes that you can rent 365 days a year from 6am to midnight.
+Be instantly flexible and move around the city quickly.

 Or take a guided bike tour and experience more of Belfast on two wheels with the help of a knowledgeable guide.
 We recommend Belfast City Bike Tours for a variety of tours to suit your eco-conscious needs.